Level sets of depth measures in abstract spaces: Asymptotic distribution

 \section{Asymptotic distribution}

-To obtain the asymptotic law of $\widehat{\textrm{LD}}_n$ we will use Proposition 10 of \citep{gine1996}, which is a very general result for empirical processes, applied to $U$ statistics.
-This requires proving that the family of sets $A(x,y)$ has finite Vapnik--Chervonenkis (VC) dimension (see \citep{devroye2013}).
-To prove the result, we will assume that the family $\{F_p\}_{p\in M}$, where $F_p=\{(x,y) \in M \times M : d(p,x) < d(x,y) \}$, has finite VC dimension varying $p$, which is referred to in what follows as the Vapnik-ball condition. \begin{definition} A metric space $(M,d)$ fulfills the \textit{Vapnik-ball} condition if the the family $\{F_p\}_{p\in M}$ where $F_p=\{(x,y) \in M \times M : d(p,x) < d(x,y) \}$ has finite VC dimension varying $p$. \end{definition}
+To obtain the asymptotic law of $\widehat{\textrm{LD}}_n$ we will use Proposition 10 of \cite{gine1996}, which is a very general result for empirical processes, applied to $U$ statistics.
+This requires proving that the family of sets $\{A(x,y), x, y \in M\}$ has finite Vapnik--Chervonenkis (VC) dimension (see \cite{devroye2013}).
+To prove the result, we introduce the \textit{Vapnik-ball} condition.